How Warren Buffett Views Global Supply Chains With Investments

 Management Quality

-You see this clearly when looking at inventory management.
-The frustration of watching a company write down millions in obsolete inventory because management misread demand is a classic DIY investor pain point.
-Buffett looks for teams that exercise extreme discipline regarding working capital, actively identifying single-node failures in their supply lines, and using cash flow to engineer redundancies.
+You see this clearly when looking on inventory management.
+The frustration of watching a company write down millions in obsolete inventory because management misread demand is a classic DIY allocator pain point.
+Buffett looks for teams that exercise extreme discipline regarding working capital, actively identifying single-node failures in their supply lines, and using cash flow to engineer redundancies rather than juice temporary return metrics.

 Geopolitical and Economic Considerations